Portfolio Wide Messaging Limits: What Changed and How to Plan Volume Now

 • Deliverability

-When portfolio trust drops, effects are subtle at first.
+However, if portfolio trust drops, effects are subtle at first.

 You may notice:

-• Tier upgrades slow down
+• Tier upgrades slow down.

-• Messages take longer to deliver
+• Messages take longer to deliver.

-• Campaign reach feels lower
+• Campaign reach feels lower.

+These are early warnings.
 If ignored, stricter limits follow.

+This is why coordination matters.
 Marketing, sales, and support cannot send blindly.
+Everyone shares responsibility for deliverability.

 Portfolio Limits vs Per Number Limits